 But not ourselves.

 As we discussed at the beginning of the month, women need help.
-Here, we share the firsthand account from a case study of our very own CEO who shared her story of when she realized she needed help from a Social Media Strategist – and what life looks like for her now that she’s got it.
+Here, we share the firsthand account from a case study of our very own CEO who shared her story of when she realized she needed help from a Social Media Manager – and what life looks like for her now that she’s got it.

 Spoiler alert: You may not be ‘fine’ – and that’s just fine.